 This felt deeply familiar to me.
 I’ve operated from a ‘flight or freeze’ state throughout much of my life with social anxiety.
 Stay small.
 Don’t be seen.
 Keep safe.
 This was my mantra.
 As much as I craved something more, and I wanted to reach out for help, I couldn’t shake that part of me that kept me small to protect me.
 Out of fear, I would avoid drawing attention to myself, hiding in toilet cubicles; shunning events; rejecting university and then using the mask of alcohol when I went out.
 And when people offered help me in the best way they knew how, I saw it as a threat to my safety and refused to let them in.
 This would mean being ‘seen’ after all.
 Protecting ourselves in this way is not helpful or wise.
 In fact, it can often make our situation worse, can’t it?

 I wake today, aching, bruised and grazed, with oil-wrecked clothes and scuffed shoes from my four-hour cat-chase and wriggling under vehicles.
 But this is nothing compared to the ordeal that Bug has been through and I feel an overwhelming sense of gratitude.
 I’m grateful for the compassionate (and creative!) help from family and neighbours to bring Bug home.
-It was a real community effort of around 22 people, and in a street where neighbours don’t seem to chat much.
+It was a real community effort of around 22 people, which is pretty epic in a street where neighbours aren’t well connected.

 I’m grateful for the way my own life story has made me more understanding, empathetic and patient.
 And I’m grateful that, as human beings, we have choices to change how we respond when we feel fearful.
 We can choose to change old patterns of anxious feelings and behaviours of flight and avoidance that no longer serve us with practise.
 We can quieten that part of us that wants to keep us small and invisible to protect us in its misguided way.